 If you did not use glucose syrup you may need to leave the ice cream in the fridge for about ten minutes to soften up enough to scoop.
-Other wise remove from the freezer, scoop and enjoy!
-Great on its own, in a ice cream sundae or pared with your favourite desserts.
+Otherwise remove from the freezer, scoop and enjoy!
+Great on its own, in a ice cream sundae or paired with your favorite desserts.
 Delicious!

 HOW TO STORE: